 Seasonal businesses and organisations are permitted to compare their 7-day affected period decrease against a continuous 7-day period that is at a similar point in their seasonal cycle for a year prior to the revenue drop.

 If the applicant is part of a commonly owned group, then this test needs to be satisfied across the group as a whole.

 Am I eligible?

-It is important that applicants ensure the eligibility criteria specific to the second payment are met before applying.
-Businesses that were eligible for RSP #1, might not be eligible for RSP #2.
+It is important that applicants ensure the eligibility criteria specific to each payment are met before applying.
+Businesses that were eligible for a previous payment, might not be eligible for subsequent ones.

 There are other eligibility requirements aside from the revenue/capital raising test noted above: